ethanp/programming/Notes/Notes on Akka.md

     val greeter: ActorRef = system.actorOf(props=Props[Greeter], name="greeter")

-Again, I'm not sure what the `name` is useful for.
+Again, I'm not sure what the `name` is useful for, maybe just for logging.

 #### Inbox